munificent/game-programming-patterns/book/event-queue.markdown

      *  *Events can get dropped on the floor.* A corollary to the previous point is that if you have *zero* listeners, all zero of them see the event.
-In most broadcast systems, if there are no listeners at the point in time that an event is processed, the event just gets discarded.
+In most broadcast systems, if there are no listeners at the point in time that an event is processed, the event gets discarded.

      *  *You may need to filter events.* Broadcast queues are often widely visible to much of the program, and you can end up with a bunch of